-From a very early age I was drawn to the natural world and animals in particular, spending as much of my time as possible in the springs and summers of my childhood in Northern California collecting caterpillars, lizards, frogs, rescuing the baby birds that had fallen from nests, and worrying my mom when I disappeared for hours to commune with the natural world that was the creek that ran near our subdivision.
-At the same time, I was discovering a love of photography as I helped my dad, an avid amateur photographer, in the darkroom he had fashioned in our family bathroom.
+From a very early age I was drawn to the natural world and animals in particular, spending as much of my time as possible in the springs and summers of my childhood in Northern California collecting "critters" like caterpillars, tadpoles, and lizards to observe and then release back into the wilds of my suburban neighborhood.
+Rescuing baby birds that had fallen from nests kept me busy for several summers.
+At the same time, I spent many hours at my fathers side in the darkroom he had fashioned in our bathroom.
+Family trips to many of the National Parks in the western United States gave me the opportunity to take my first blurry images of wildlife.
+Mostly squirrels and birds, but my heart beat faster at the occasional bear or moose.

 My goal for anyone coming on my safaris is first to learn about and connect with the natural world.
 If you are coming with photography as a goal or on a photography specific safari, my goal is for you to learn to the technical aspects well enough that you can be comfortable and start to truly connect with your subject so that can be reflected in your work.
 If you are an advanced photographer, then I strive to share my experience in the field working with changing light, knowing and anticipating animal behavior, and connecting you with some of the best guides you will ever meet in the most spectacular locations in the world for wildlife photography.